 Pneumonia

-First calculate the CRB65 score, then to guide management
+Calculate the CRB65 score, then use it to guide management

 Component Score